lukso-network/docs/docs/tools/partners.md

 </table>

 :::note

-If you are building on LUKSO and would like to become an official partner, please reach us at [hello@lukso.network](mailto:hello@lukso.network).
+If you are building on LUKSO and would like to partner with us, please reach us at [hello@lukso.network](mailto:hello@lukso.network).

 :::